esmBot/esmBot/docs/setup.md

 ??? faq "Gifs from Tenor result in a "no decode delegate for this image format" or "improper image header" error"
     Tenor GIFs are actually stored as MP4s, which libvips can't decode most of the time.
 You'll need to get a Tenor API key from [here](https://developers.google.com/tenor/guides/quickstart) and put it in the `TENOR` variable in .env.

-??? faq "Sound/music commands do nothing"
-    Make sure Lavalink is running and started up completely.
-The bot skips loading sound commands if Lavalink is not present, so make sure it's running when the bot starts as well.

 ***